StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ### Analytics Page permissions

-1. Executing scripts - requires `execute scripts` system permission. **Execute** button will not be present for users without this permission.
+1. To access the Analytics page in the StackState UI, users require the permission `access-analytics`.
+2. To execute most scripts in the StackState UI analytics environment, users require the permission `execute scripts`.
+Without this permission, the **Execute** button will not be available.
+3. To execute scripts that use the HTTP script API, users require both the permissions `execute scripts` and `execute-restricted-scripts`.

 |  |  |  |
 | :---: | :---: | :---: |